YehiaGewily/THAAD-Simulation/README.md

 Each run spawns a new random scenario:

-* Initial altitude z0 in the tens of kilometers (e.g. 50–70 km).
+* Initial altitude z0 in the tens of kilometres (e.g. 50–70 km).
-* Initial ground range r0 tens of kilometers away from the origin.
+* Initial ground range r0 tens of kilometres away from the origin.
 * Random azimuth angle so the threat can arrive from any direction.

 To ensure it actually aims near the defended origin, the code: